andydavies/node-iosdriver/README.md

-**Google have released their own proxy for communicating with iOS Safari [ios-webkit-debug](https://github.com/google/ios-webkit-debug-proxy) and you proably want to use that instead of this**
+**Google released their own proxy for communicating with iOS Safari [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy) and you proably want to use that instead of this**

 #node-iosdriver